songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/02-Secure-Workload/02/_network-policies.md

 kubectl apply -f deny-netpol.yaml
 ```

-Now we have broken the communication from our front- to the backend. [https://example-frontend-><namespace>.<appdomain>/](http://example-frontend-<namespace>.<appdomain>) should give you an error now.
+Now we have broken the communication from our front- to the backend.
+Check your frontend it should give you an error now.

-Finally create the network policies necessary for the communiction from front- to backend and to reach the frontend.
+Finally, create the network policies necessary for the communication from front- to backend and to reach the frontend.
 Create a file named `frontend-netpol.yaml`:

 ```yaml
 apiVersion: networking.k8s.io/v1